andretms/Scratch/README.md

 Microsoft Authentication Library
 =====================================

 The MSAL library for <platform> gives your app the ability to begin using the [Microsoft Cloud](https://cloud.microsoft.com) by supporting [Microsoft Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/) and [Microsoft Accounts](https://account.microsoft.com).
+You can find the latest changelogs and versions under releases.

 ## Example